codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ### Google Play

 Codemagic enables you to automatically publish your app to the `internal`, `alpha`, `beta` and `production` tracks on Google Play.
-In order to do so, you will need to set up a service account in Google Play Console and add the JSON key file to your Codemagic configuration file, see how to [create a service account](#creating-a-service-account-in-google-play-console).
+In order to do so, you will need to set up a service account in Google Play Console and add the `JSON` key file to your Codemagic configuration file, see how to [set up a service account](../knowledge-base/google-play-api/).

 ```yaml
 publishing: